dovecot/documentation/source/developer_manual/design/mailbox_syncing.rst

 at the time.
 Since the backend mailbox may have already changed, and syncing an up-to-date mailbox is usually really cheap, there isn't much point in not syncing mailbox immediately after opening.
-The mailbox state stays the same until you synchronize the mailbox again, before that no new messages show up and no messages get expunged.
+The mailbox state stays the same until you synchronize the mailbox again.
+Without syncing no new messages show up and no messages get expunged.

 Typically you would sync the mailbox